-The general running of the public meeting is within the discretion of the Chair of the public meeting, including to:
+The general running of the public meeting is within the discretion of the Panel Chair, including to:

-- Stop a person from speaking if he or she is making offensive, threatening or defamatory statements; - · Permit the substitution of speakers; - Grant additional time for a speaker at the public meeting; - Grant a late application to speak.
+- Stop a person from speaking if he or she is making offensive, threatening or defamatory statements.
+This includes where a speaker names or singles out a particular person or group's view; - Permit the substitution of speakers; - Grant additional time for a speaker at the public meeting; - Grant a late application to speak.